top of page

 Can a student stay and study in Germany after completing school?

-Yes, it is possible to change from attending school to studying.
-There is no need to provide proof of willingness to return if the student intends to begin studying in Germany after graduation.
+Yes, switching from school to university is possible.
+Students do not need to provide proof of willingness to return if they wish to begin studying in Germany after graduation.

 7. Conclusion